Information

 Financing an RV or Car Titled to a Montana LLC

 Financing vehicles under a Montana limited liability company involves more documentation and legal precision than standard personal car loans.
 When banks or credit unions review applications tied to an LLC, they require the business owner to personally guarantee repayment.
-This personal guarantee ensures that even though the business name appears on the loan, […]
+This personal guarantee ensures that even though the business name appears on the loan, the individual [...]

 Registering Classic Cars with a Montana LLC

 Collectors of vintage and exotic cars often use Montana plates to simplify registration and reduce costs.
 By forming a Montana Limited Liability Company (LLC), they can register vehicles under the company’s name instead of their own, avoiding sales tax and yearly personal property taxes that other states typically require.
-This process begins by […]
+This process begins by setting up [...]

 Go to Top